Sex Crimes Defense Lawyer in Fort Lauderdale

 While Florida state courts have jurisdiction over most sex crimes, there several offenses, including aggravated sexual abuse, crimes involving minors, cases that involve death, human trafficking, and sex offender registry violations, that may be prosecuted in federal court.
 The federal government generally imposes stricter sentencing in criminal cases.
 Therefore, defendants who have been accused of a federal sex offense have even more of their freedom and personal and professional reputation at stake.
-A Naples or Fort Lauderdale sex crimes attorney can provide trustworthy legal advice, high-quality representation, and the benefits of having a dedicated, compassionate advocate at work on the case, no matter how complicated the circumstances are.
+A Fort Lauderdale sex crimes attorney can provide trustworthy legal advice, high-quality representation, and the benefits of having a dedicated, compassionate advocate at work on the case, no matter how complicated the circumstances are.

 Crimes against children carry very strict sentences.
-Law enforcement officers in Fort Lauderdale and Naples aggressively pursue people who possess, exchange and create child pornography through sting operations.
+Law enforcement officers in Fort Lauderdale aggressively pursue people who possess, exchange and create child pornography through sting operations.
 Local officers and federal agents pose as people who are looking for pornographic images.
 They engage unknowing child predators with the intent of catching adults who exchange illegal images of children or are attempting to lure children for indecent purposes.
 Law enforcement officers conduct long-term investigations and infiltrate groups to intercept illegal images of children that are exchanged among pedophilia rings within which people across multiple states secretly exchange pornographic images of children.
 In some instances, a person may mistakenly receive unsolicited pornographic images of children after downloading malware, accidentally clicking a link that leads to a pornographic website, or receiving images in an unsolicited email.
 In other cases, a person may be mistakenly accused of viewing or collecting child pornography if illegal images are found on a computer the individual shares with someone else and the other person accessed the images.

 Do not say anything that might incriminate you.
 Speak with an attorney first.